asdru22/Cognition/z_other/Progress/Smoldering Vortex.md

 tags:
   - block
 ---
-- pulls in nearby items when powered by redstone
+Pulls in nearby items when powered by redstone
-- crafted with pyroplasm and obsidian